AyahAlrifai/AyahAlrifai/README.md

 Jordan University of Science and Technology.

-I am highly organized, I can learn any new technology, work in a team or independently, and work under deadline pressure in a fast-paced environment footsteps, I have a -high ability to solve problems, and good communication and interpersonal skills.
+I am highly organized, I can learn any new technology, work in a team or independently, and work under deadline pressure in a fast-paced environment footsteps, I have a high ability to solve problems, and good communication and interpersonal skills.

  📫 How to reach me alrefayayah@gmail.com